telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/tidoop.md

     * [Submitted jobs](#section5.2)

 ##<a name="section1"></a>Introduction
-Tidoop is the codename for all the developments about [Hadoop](http://hadoop.apache.org/) made by FIWARE team at Telefónica Investigación y Desarrollo (Telefónica Research and Development, in english), or <i>TID</i> in its abreviated form.

-Tidoop comprises several different projects:

-* API extensions for Hadoop (tidoop-hadoop-ext).
+cosmos-tidoop-api exposes a RESTful API for running MapReduce jobs in a shared Hadoop environment.
-* MapReduce job library (tidoop-mr-lib).
-* REST API for the above MapReduce job library (tidoop-mr-lib-api).

-Fully detailed information about Tidoop can be found at [Gihub](http://github.com/telefonicaid/fiware-tidoop).
+Please observe we emphasize in <i>a shared Hadoop environment</i>.
+This is because shared Hadoops require special management of the data and the analysis processes being run (storage and computation).
+There are tools like [Oozie](https://oozie.apache.org/) in charge of running MapReduce jobs as well through an API, but they do not take into account the access to the run jobs, their status, results, etc must be controlled.
+In other words, using Oozie any user may kill a job by knowing its ID; using cosmos-tidoop-api only the owner of the job will be able to.

+The key point is to relate all the MapReduce operations (run, kill, retrieve status, etc) to the user space in HDFS.
+This way, simple but effective authorization policies can be stablished per user space (in the most basic approach, allowing only a user to access it own user space).
+This can be easily combined with authentication mechanisms such as [OAuth2](http://oauth.net/2/).

+Finally, it is important to remark cosmos-tidoop-api is being designed to run in a computing cluster, in charge of analyzing the data within a storage cluster.
+Sometimes, of course, both storage and computing cluster may be the same; even in that case the software is ready for that.

 [Top](#top)

 ##<a name="section2"></a>Installation
-This is a software written in JavaScript, specifically suited for [Node.js](https://nodejs.org) (<i>JavaScript on the server side</i>).
-JavaScript is an interpreted programming language thus it is not necessary to compile it nor build any package; having the source code downloaded somewhere in your machine is enough.

 ###<a name="section2.1"></a>Prerequisites
-This REST API has no sense if tidoop-mr-lib is not installed.
-And tidoop-mr-lib has only sense in a [Hadoop](http://hadoop.apache.org/) cluster, thus both the library and Hadoop are required.
+This REST API has only sense with a [Hadoop](http://hadoop.apache.org/) cluster administrated by the reader.

-As said, cosmos-tidoop-api is a Node.js application, therefore install it from the official [download](https://nodejs.org/download/).
+cosmos-tidoop-api is a Node.js application, therefore install it from the official [download](https://nodejs.org/download/).
 An advanced alternative is to install [Node Version Manager](https://github.com/creationix/nvm) (nvm) by creationix/Tim Caswell, which will allow you to have several versions of Node.js and switch among them.

 Of course, common tools such as `git` and `curl` are needed.

 [Top](#top)

 ###<a name="section2.2"></a>API installation
+This is a software written in JavaScript, specifically suited for [Node.js](https://nodejs.org) (<i>JavaScript on the server side</i>).
+JavaScript is an interpreted programming language thus it is not necessary to compile it nor build any package; having the source code downloaded somewhere in your machine is enough.

 Start by creating, if not yet created, a Unix user named `cosmos-tidoop`; it is needed for installing and running the application.
 You can only do this as root, or as another sudoer user:

     $ sudo useradd cosmos-tidoop